ARCHER2-HPC/archer2-website/training/index.md

 </div>

-Recent courses will be moved to the [Materials repository](materials/) shortly after they have ended including  [past Virtual Tutorials](materials/vt).
+Recent courses will be moved to the [Past course materials](materials/) or [past Webinars](materials/webinars) pages shortly after they have ended.

 Courses marked with **†** are fully booked but please complete the registration form to be added to the waiting list.